Apparently, it is hard for spirits to give up a

 Cleaning staff have heard the beautiful sounds of a violin being played on stage.

 This spirit tries to find some peace from his regretful action by doing something he enjoyed: playing his violin in the auditorium.

 Anything electrical is fun to play with for the spirits here, especially on the stage.

-When a young woman blew down the neck of her younger brother in the lobby, an unseen presence; (perhaps Tom Mace or Filmore) blew down her neck for chuckles, thinking that this is a fun prank.
+When a young woman blew down the neck of her younger brother in the lobby, an unseen presence (perhaps Tom Mace or Filmore) blew down her neck for chuckles, thinking it is a fun prank.